EduardoZepeda/coffee-bytes-hugo/content/pages/libros-que-he-leido-y-resenas/index.en.md

 ## Books I read

 The list below contains almost all the books I've read about programming and web development.
-Most of them are written in english, some others in spanish (It's very hard to find good technical books written in spanish). .
+Most of them are written in english, some others in spanish (It's arduous to find good technical books written in spanish). .

 I've reviewed some of them, I hope to review most of them in the near future, before they become obsolete.